riscv-admin/perf-modeling/CHARTER.md

 The Performance Modelling SIG covers the following activities:

-* Provides gap-analysis, strategy-development and outreach for Performance Modelling and Simulation topics f or the Software HC.
+* Provides gap-analysis, strategy-development and outreach for Performance Modelling and Simulation topics for the Software HC.
 * Coordinates the selection and joint development for the Performance Modelling and Simulation tools across the RISC-V membership and ecosystem to reduce duplication of effort and foster the collaboration on development activities